pantheon-systems/documentation/source/content/guides/decoupled-sites/04-site.md

 You can create an application from scratch by importing a repository or you can use the Pantheon starter kit templates to develop a decoupled site.
 The starter kit will create a repository on GitHub for you.

 You can also create a site without a CMS.
-Create a site from scratch by importing the repository and using Next.js or Gatsby as the static site generator, or use a 3rd-party API.
+Create a site from scratch by importing the repository and using Next.js or Gatsby as the static site generator and optionally use a 3rd-party API.

 The versions that are supported include: